contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 # Cortex-M3 OTA Example

 This is an attempt to create a Cortex-M3 bootloader that can jump to (Contiki) firmware binaries located elsewhere in the internal EEPROM.
 Motivation is that binaries may come OTA to be stored at a later date.
-Assumed system is a Texas Instruments CC2650 Sensortag.
+Assumed system is a Texas Instruments CC2650 (srf06/cc26xx SmartRF Evaluation Board).

 We have in one folder the `bootloader`, and in the other an example firmware image for testing (`ota-image-example`).

 # Overview & MMap
 The idea behind this OTA mechanism is that the cc26xx always boots to the bootloader located at the origin of the EEPROM (`0x0000`).
-It is the bootloader's purpose to locate and verify other firmware images (herein referred to as OTA images) stored in the flash, and then to branch processor execution to the most recent valid image.
+It is the bootloader's purpose to locate and verify other firmware images (herein referred to as OTA images) stored in the flash, and then to branch processor execution to the (most recent) valid image.

 For this example, we consider only the bootloader and a single example OTA image.